lyokato/udpbench/README.md

-## UDP Throughput Benchmarking Tools
+## UDP echo server/client for throughput benchmarking

-works only on Linux server
+This code works on Linux server.

 ### Preparation